Maximinodotpy/articles/033 - Programming Project Ideas/_blog/article.md

 ---
-name: 'Programming Project Ideas'
+name: Programming Project Ideas
-slug: 'programming-project-ideas'
+slug: programming-project-ideas
-tags: []
+tags:
+  - Development
-category: 'General'
+category: General
-status: 'publish'
+status: publish
-description: "Let's review some project ideas you could work on.
-Learning by Doing."
+description: Let's review some project ideas you could work on.
+Learning by Doing.
 ---

 The best way to learn is to do, and that's why I want to inspire you by presenting Ideas for programming projects that you could work on in your free time.
 This